rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 To fix this, edit *Cargo.toml* for the top level and indicate that `rand` is a dependency for the `adder` crate.

-For another enhancement, let's add a test of the `add_one::add_one` function within that crate:
+For another enhancement, let’s add a test of the `add_one::add_one` function within that crate:

 <span class="filename">Filename: add-one/src/lib.rs</span>